-David Green was struggling last fall, while preparing to nominate both Grayson Randall and Gregg Vaughn for IEEE-USA awards.
+David Green was struggling last fall while preparing to nominate both Gregg Vaughn and Grayson Randall for IEEE-USA awards.

-An IEEE Senior Member, and an instructional professor emeritus at the University of Alabama at Birmingham (UAB), Green wanted to propose both for their significant–but distinctly different–roles with the MOVE Community Outreach Project.
-He also did not want the two to end up competing with each other–for the recognition that he believed they both deserved.
+Green, an IEEE Senior Member and an instructional professor emeritus at the University of Alabama at Birmingham (UAB), wanted to propose both for their significant–but distinctly different–roles with the MOVE Community Outreach Project.
+But he also didn’t want the two to end up competing with each other for the recognition that he believed they both deserved.

 “Each, in his own way, made exemplary contributions to the project,” says Green, “and each merited the acknowledgement and thanks of their engineering colleagues.”

-IEEE-USA honored both Randall and Vaughn in April, in St. Petersburg, Fla., during SoutheastCon, the annual Region 3 technical, professional and student conference.
+Both Randall and Vaughn were honored in April in St. Petersburg, Fla., during SoutheastCon, the annual Region 3 technical, professional and student conference.

 A specially designed truck is the centerpiece of the MOVE program.
 In cooperation with the Red Cross, trained IEEE volunteers use the vehicle to provide emergency communications and power assistance to communities in Regions 3 and 5 affected by natural disasters.
-When not deployed for floods, hurricanes, and the like, volunteers use it for community outreach and STEM learning opportunities–for students, and the public.
+When not deployed for floods, hurricanes and the like, it is used by volunteers for community outreach and STEM learning opportunities for students and the general public.

 The vehicle features a satellite system for wireless Internet access, a solar-paneled roof, 10-kilowatt generator, and rechargeable batteries for energy storage.
 The latter enables up to 100 portable power banks to be recharged at the same time.